The Devil's Playground (1976 film): Production

 The screenplay was based on Schepisi's own experience attending a Catholic juniorate and took him five years to write.
 The film financing took three years to arrange, eventually coming from the Australian Film Commission ($100,000) and the Film House, Schepisi's own company ($154,000), with the balance coming from private investment.

 It was shot in 1975 mostly at Werribee Park near Melbourne.

 Recognition

 The film won the 1976 Australian Film Institute Award for Best Film, Best Direction, Best Lead Actor for both Simon Burke and Nick Tate, Best Screenplay, Best Achievement in Cinematography, and the Jury Prize.

+The Devil's Playground was initially not released in theatres in the United States, but after director Fred Schepisi acquired greater overseas fame with The Chant of Jimmie Blacksmith and Barbarosa, it was brought to the U.S. in 1982.
+Reviewing the film on the American TV show Sneak Previews, Gene Siskel and Roger Ebert said it remained a compelling example of Schepisi's work, and gave it two "yes" votes.
+They commented that it stands out from similar films in that it does not focus solely on the subject of sex, and that it addresses the struggles of the brothers at the school as well as the students.

 Box office

 The Devil's Playground grossed $334,000 at the box office in Australia, which is equivalent to $2,157,500 in 2020 dollars.
 According to Schepisi, the movie almost got its money back.

 Home media

 The Devil's Playground was released on DVD with a new print by Umbrella Entertainment in November 2008.
 The DVD is compatible with all region codes and includes special features such as the theatrical trailer, an interview with Fred Schepisi, and audio commentary with Fred Schepisi.
 This film was released on Blu-ray by Umbrella Entertainment in June 2014, with extras.